Javier-Git/CodingExerciseAngular/README.md

-# TestAngular
+# TestAngular Coding Exercise Angular 2+

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.
+This project was created for Test [Stefanini and Thompson Reuters]

 ## Development server